 Study 2 (Partner B)

-You use the "Custom Whitelist" option to invite the partners, using the IDs obtained from Study 1.
+You use the "Custom Allowlist" option to invite the partners, using the IDs obtained from Study 1.
 Then, you simply ask them to confirm that they are happy to take part in your main study together with their partner (Partner A).

 Study 3 (Partner A)